SyncfusionExamples/How-to-set-the-FontAttributes-and-TextColor-for-whole-Rows-in-.NET-MAUI-DataGrid-SfDataGrid/README.md

 # How to set the FontAttributes and TextColor for whole Rows in .NET MAUI DataGrid (SfDataGrid) ?

-In this article, we will show you how to set the FontAttributes and TextColor for whole Rows in in [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).
+In this article, we will show you how to set the FontAttributes and TextColor for whole Rows in [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).

 ## Xaml
 ```